RAJVEER42/RAJVEER42/README.md

 ---

-> _"Leadership is not about being in charge.
-It's about taking care of those in your charge." — Simon Sinek_
+> "I'm not a great programmer; I'm just a good programmer with great habits." — Kent Beck

 <!---
 RAJVEER42/RAJVEER42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.